chtoucas/Narvalo.NET/docs/Guidelines.md

 ### Suppressions

 All suppressions must be justified and tagged:
-- `[Ignore]` Only use this to tag a false positive.
-  Also used for unrecognized Code Contracts postconditions; if they are no longer necessary CCCheck will tell us.
+- `[Ignore]` Only use this to tag a false positive and for unrecognized Code Contracts postconditions; if they are no longer necessary CCCheck will tell us.
 - `[GeneratedCode]` Used to mark a suppression related to generated code.
 - `[Intentionally]` Used in all other cases
 - `[Educational]` Only used inside the project Narvalo.Brouillons.